Huntario/RSSAnalyzer/README.md

 PRESENTATION GOALS
-- 10 minute presentation.
+01 10 minutes
 Explain in detail:
-- Your overall application’s concept
+02 Overall application’s concept
-- The motivation for its development
+03 The motivation for its development
-- Your design process
+04 design process
-- The technologies you used (and briefly how they work)
+05 The technologies you used (and briefly how they work)
-  - RSS to JSON api
+  - 5A RSS to JSON api
-  - Hewelett Packard E Sentiment Analysis API
+  - 5B Hewelett Packard E Sentiment Analysis API
-- A demonstration of its functionality
+06 A demonstration of its functionality
-- Directions for future development
+07 Directions for future development

+TIPS
 - Treat the presentation seriously!
 - Talking intelligently about tech > doing tech sometimes.